Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- He's also rushed 27 times for 161 yards and four touchdowns, averaging 10.1 yards per game.
+- He has added 161 rushing yards on 27 carries with four touchdowns, averaging 10.1 yards per game.

-- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while opting for the ground attack 38.4% of the time.

-- Wilson has thrown 41 passes in the red zone this season, 29.5% of his team's red zone plays.
+- Wilson accounts for 29.5% of his team's red zone plays, with 41 of his 363 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Bills.